markushaug/Lane-Detection/README.md

  - In my case it is /usr/local/Cellar/opencv/3.4.0/lib /usr/local/lib.
 2. Set path to input file in `main.cpp` or pass arguments at programm start
  - Or use a single integer to select one of your web cams.
 (Webcam1 == 1, cam2 == 2, ...)
- - Or provide an path to an file (video/image)
+ - Or provide an pth to a file (video/image)
 3. Configure options in `lane_detection.h`
  - `houghVote` determines the fidelity of the line recognition (higher means more lines kept)
  -  Further you can enable or disable windows of your choice